SemUijen/SREX_GNN/README.md

 For this thesis, the [PyVRP][2] implementation of Hybrid Genetic Search was used.

 > [!TIP]
-> If you are new to vehicle routing or metaheuristics, you might benefit from first reading the [introduction to VRP][3] and [introduction to HGS][4] pages.
+> If you are new to vehicle routing or metaheuristics, The PyVRP library perfectly explains the basics on their website: [introduction to VRP][3] and [introduction to HGS][4] pages.

 ## Table of Content